KronicDeth/intellij-elixir/README.md

 8. Click the Run arrow in the Toolbar to run the `mix` task
    ![Run](/screenshots/features/run_configurations/mix_tasks/Toolbar%20Run%20Button.png?raw=true "Run Elixir Mix Run Configuration")
 9. The Run pane will open, showing the results of the `mix` task.
-    * If there is an error with a FILE:LINE stack frame, it will be a clickable link that will take you to that location
+    * If there is an error with a FILE:LINE stack stack_frame, it will be a clickable link that will take you to that location
       ![Error link](/screenshots/features/run_configurations/mix_tasks/Error%20Link.png?raw=true "Clickable Error Link")

 #### `mix test`